HBCUs are still receiving bomb threats, frustrating lawmakers and campus leaders

 At least eight HBCUs were threatened Jan.
 4, and six received threats Jan.
 31. On Feb.
 1, the first day of Black History Month, at least 18 schools closed or swept their campuses, lawmakers said.
 No devices were found.

-Tracing the threats to their source has been a challenge because some were made through encrypted platforms, said Young, who spoke to lawmakers virtually.
+Tracing the threats to their source has been a challenge, because some were made through encrypted platforms, said Young, who spoke to lawmakers virtually.
 He emphasized that the investigation into the threats — which also have been reported at places of worship and other faith-based and academic institutions — is “our highest priority,” with 31 FBI field offices working on the investigation.

 “Around six individuals, with one being a little bit more specific” have been identified as people of interest, Young said.
 An agency spokesperson did not answer questions about why Young described one person as being “more specific.”